Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a :weapon-prop-finesse: **Finesse** weapon and no other weapon, you gain a +2 bonus to your attack rolls and +1 to your AC so long you are not wearing Heavy Armour or wielding Shields.
+While wielding a :weapon-prop-finesse: ^^Finesse^^ weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.

+You only have these benefits so long you are not wearing Heavy Armour or wielding Shield.

 ---